Have Questions?

 763-682-4400

-Central Minnesota Mental Health Ctr is 9.3 miles from Maple Lake, Minnesota
+Central Minnesota Mental Health Ctr is 9.3 miles from Maple Lake, MN

 In Addition, Central Minnesota Mental Health Ctr believes that it is important that its clients receive individual focus and services to ensure that they get effective results.
 They specialize in several programs such as persons with eating disorders, domestic violence, residential beds for client's children, self-help groups, persons with serious mental illness, housing services and others that you can find listed below.
 These services that the organization offers are also available in a variety of settings - inpatient rehab facilities, long term drug and alcohol rehab programs, short term drug abuse treatment, outpatient substance abuse treatment services, detoxification facilities and more.